-My first artistic interest was as a textile artist and embroiderer - you can see some of my vestment commissions and other work on my here.
+My first artistic interest was as a textile artist and embroiderer - you can see some of my vestment commissions and other work here.
 Although I prefer the paintbrush to the needle these days, I still keep my hand in by making the occasional elaborate embroidered burse for an icon.
 However, it was while living in Paris and researching for a City & Guilds Diploma in Design for Embroidery that I first saw a genuine icon at a small exhibition of late- medieval embroidered and panel icons from Russia.
 I conceived an ambition to recreate one myself but after many failed attempts I realised that I would first have to learn to draw and paint an icon before I could ever embroider one.
 Years later, while living in Johannesburg, I met an iconographer who set me on the road to learning the art both of iconography and of egg tempera.
 These twin fascinations supplanted textiles almost entirely, and in 2009 I began painting and selling my egg tempera work professionally, both from my own website and through galleries and exhibitions.
 Since then I have sent secular paintings and icons to clients all over the UK as far as Orkney, to different parts of Europe, to the USA, Africa and Australia.

 I have now begun using the other part of the egg as well - that is the white, made into glair binder for manuscript illumination, as opposed to the yolk which is used in panel painting.
 I know some artists manage to work with a tube of watercolour and a perfect manicure, but my chosen niche is a 'whole' art, and requires getting one's hands dirty.
-I am generally to be found in a grubby overall, hands covered in ink or debris in my hair.
-Before the advent of factory-mixed paints, cheap paper and off-the-shelf canvases, an artist had also to be a craftsman knowledgeable and skilled in preparing his materials even if he had a workshop of minions to help him.
-From choosing the timber, carving and gessoing boards, preparing binders and knowing the behaviour and reactivity of different pigments, to gilding and polishing, there is endless variety in the work: drawing and painting are only a small part of the process.
-I hope one day to grind my own mineral pigments and prepare skins.
+I am generally to be found in a grubby overall, hands covered in ink or with debris in my hair.
+Before the advent of factory-mixed paints, cheap paper and off-the-shelf canvases, an artist had also to be a craftsman knowledgeable and skilled in preparing his materials, even if he had a workshop of minions to help him.
+From choosing the timber, carving and gessoing boards, preparing binders and understanding the behaviour and reactivity of different pigments, to gilding and polishing, there is endless variety in the work: drawing and painting are only a small part of the process.
+I hope one day to grind my own mineral pigments and prepare skins for vellum.

 These days small-scale work is my speciality.
 I rarely work above A3 size and as I gather skill and hone fine motor co-ordination I find myself able to produce miniature pieces.
 In part this is my way of turning limitations to advantage, as I have very modest studio space and am sufficiently myopic to see in glorious magnification an inch from my nose.
 It also means I can serve the art lover who perhaps does not have vast empty wall space to accommodate a contemporary canvas, but appreciates small and intimate pieces which reward close inspection.